 This is why it is important to discuss all of the above with your attorney and keep your information received from the credit bureaus during the entire process organized and up to date.
 There should be clear terms set forth in any settlement agreement related to all credit cards or secured credit accounts on which you and your spouse are both joint account holders, that includes specific terms as to how to remove liability from the spouse who was not assigned the debt.

 Check out the Financial Matters section of our blog.
-Recent topics have included taxes, division of assets, and pandemic relief payments.
+Recent topics have included taxes and division of assets.
 And while divorce can mean upheaval, it’s not all bad.
 Be sure to read The Financial Upsides to Divorce.